- INDEX-SATAL 2010

 Exploration or Research Science - Where Do We Draw the Line?

 NOAA Ship Okeanos Explorer departed the port of Bitung today and set to sea, initiating the second leg of an expedition involving joint operations with the Indonesian Research Vessel Baruna Jaya IV.
 Each ship will focus on mapping and characterizing the unknown depths of the Sangihe-Talaud region, utilizing a variety of tools and technology.

-As a program, we are not mandated to do Research Science.
-We are mandated to “Explore”.
+As a program, we are not mandated to do research science; we are mandated to “explore.”
 To characterize areas of interest that are yet to be defined and yet not linger indefinitely in the business of thorough understanding.
 The privilege that has been cast before us is now the challenge we must define.
 Will we embrace the difference implied or simply seek to mold it to the comfort level so many of us well know?